NhuanSilver/Marc_fashion-Spring_boot/README.md

 ## List of features
   This project have some basic features such as:
   - Register, Login, Logout
-  - Filter, sort, search product with pagination by conditions
+  - Filter, sort, search product with pagination
   - Add product to cart, manage cart and place order
   - CRUD products